yungkittty/curb/CONTRIBUTING.md

 ## 1. Issues

-*" First of all, I've to create a issue.
-A issue is used to reference
+*" First of all, I've to create an issue.
+An issue is used to reference
-either a bug to fix, either a feature develop.
+either a bug to fix, either a feature to develop.
 In my case it's a feature.
 To do so, I've to go in the relevant repository, in the \"**Issues**\" section.
 From there, I've to click on \"**New Issue**\", then fill the following informations... "*